samjewell/dotfiles/README.md

+# SammyJ's dotfiles

+These dotfiles are made with love, with these aims:
+- Spread tips and shortcuts around the team at BridgeU
+- Make our dev environments more similar, to make pairing easier
+- Make setting up the dev environment from scratch more straightforward
+- Get them (dotfiles) under version-control

+As a result they are opinionated - remove anything you don't want installed before running any of these scripts, if you have opinions!

+To get a working dev environment for BridgeU, first run these files in sequence:
+`install/brew.sh`
+`install/brew-cask.sh`
+`install/git-install-config.sh`

+Then manually download and install the items in `install/manual-installs.md`

+Add the `dotfiles` folder to your home directory, so it lives at `~/dotfiles`

+Add these to the end of your `.zshrc` file:
+`. ~/dotfiles/.zsh/config.sh`
+`. ~/dotfiles/.zsh/aliases.sh`
+`. ~/dotfiles/.zsh/scripts.sh`
+`. ~/dotfiles/.zsh/init.sh`

+Check to make sure you aren't going to overwrite (clobber) anything, then add symlinks as follows:
+`ln -s dotfiles/.hushlogin .hushlogin`
+`ln -s dotfiles/.irbrc .irbrc`
+`ln -s dotfiles/.pryrc .pryrc`

+Now you're done!
+Welcome to BridgeU 😉

+---

-# DONE:
+## DONE:
-- move all the other files into the /dotfiles folder
-- move the git repo into the /dotfiles folder
-- Take all the passwords out from past commit messages
-    + put passwords in their own file, which isn't under version control
-- Try out Spring or Zeus for faster tests
-- Brew - relink qt5
-    + BROKE MY SYSTEM EVEN MORE
-- Create DB dump - save to dropbox
-- Backup this laptop onto the external hard drive
-- Add Gareths `tail` command, in case my zsh history disappears
-- Add brew cask

-# TODO (this repo):
-- Backup again, then
-    + Try osx defaults
-    + Try osx dock
 - Improve the `test_files_changed` scripts
-- Open a blank repo on BridgeU
-- Make some PRs into that repo
+- remove `makesymlinks.sh`

+## TODO (Sam):
+- Pull out dubquotes into another script
+- Reset sublime-text - try to get git-gutter and linting working again
 - Add Sublime-text config to the dotfiles repo

-# TODO (Sam):
-- prettify `makesymlinks.sh`
 - Sort out the gitignore to ignore the coheat folder
 - Save encryption passwords to Lastpass
-- Add Sublime-text config to the dotfiles repo
-- Reset sublime-text - try to get git-gutter and linting working again

 - Get gemsets working
     + Separate gemsets for Jekyll, Rails Club and BU
     + Switch to `rbenv`

+## TODO (this repo):
+- Open a blank repo on BridgeU
+  + Make some PRs into that repo - everything apart from the osx folder.

+- Add a license
+- Backup again, then
+  + Try osx defaults
+  + Try osx dock
+- Add Sublime-text config to the dotfiles repo